Tachikoma000/extorrPy/README.md

 This project provides a Python interface for controlling and acquiring data from an Extorr Residual Gas Analyzer (RGA).
 The interface uses the Extorr software's built-in ActiveX automation server to communicate with the RGA.

-For questions or feature requests, please contact 0xtachi@gmail.com.
+For questions or feature requests, please contact Jephthah Akene (Tachi) at tachi@playgrounds.network.
 As an independent researcher, I built this project purely for the joy of creating something both enjoyable and practical.
 If you love to tinker and build innovative control systems, feel free to email me!

 # Table of Contents